perennial, shrub and bedding specialist

 Trimming and Pruning

-If you are doing a hard prune (which is perfectly alright, we have this video here of me quite literally cutting the top off an olive tree) that will leave it pretty, or even completely bare, I would recommend doing it in early March at the same time as you feed it.
-If the weather is still really cold in March just hold off until April.
+I would recommend doing any hard pruning in early March at the same time as you feed it.
+If the weather is still particularly cold in March, just hold off until April.

 by Jas Poole – February 22, 2024